satchinard/pdsnd_github/README.md

 **Gender** and **Birth Year**

-**Statistics Computed**
+##### Statistics Computed

 You will learn about bike share use in cities by computing a variety of descriptive statistics.
 This project will provide the following information:

-**#1 Popular times of travel (i.e., occurs most often in the start time)**
+* 1 Popular times of travel (i.e., occurs most often in the start time)**

-most common month
+ - most common month
-most common day of week
+ - most common day of week
-most common hour of day
+ - most common hour of day

-**#2 Popular stations and trip**
+* 2 Popular stations and trip

-most common start station
+ - most common start station
-most common end station
+ - most common end station
-most common trip from start to end (i.e., most frequent combination of start station and end station)
+ - most common trip from start to end (i.e., most frequent combination of start station and end station)

-**#3 Trip duration**
+* 3 Trip duration

-total travel time
+ - total travel time
-average travel time
+ - average travel time

-**#4 User info**
+* 4 User info

-counts of each user type
+ - counts of each user type
-counts of each gender (only available for NYC and Chicago) earliest, most recent, most common year of birth (only available for NYC and Chicago)
+ - counts of each gender (only available for NYC and Chicago)
+ - earliest, most recent, most common year of birth (only available for NYC and Chicago)

 ### Files used
-bikeshare.py
+bikeshare.py contains the Python code.

-You will need the three city dataset files too: chicago.csv new_york_city.csv washington.csv
+You will need the three city dataset files too:
+ - chicago.csv
+ - new_york_city.csv
+ - washington.csv

 ### Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+Feel free to update the code to fit your objectives.